Catalog Description

 Lecture:

-1. Professor lectures in order to define, explain and offer examples of ethnocentrism, cultural relativism and applied/ humanitarian anthropology (Course Objective #3).
+1. Professor lectures in order to define, explain and offer examples of ethnocentrism, cultural relativism and engaged/humanitarian anthropology.
 The professor then directs student scholars to discuss in small groups the key points of assigned readings which highlight the problems with ethnocentrism as well as the complex tensions between cultural relativism and humanitarian anthropology.
 Student scholars brainstorm questions which are addressed by the professor.
 Instructor then shows brief videos which reveal provocative examples of cross-cultural practices.
 Student scholars are then directed to form new small groups and develop their own thoughts about the examples by applying the key concepts of ethnocentrism, relativism and applied/humanitarian anthropology.

-2. Instructor assigns reading about the relationships between language, culture and thought (Course Objective #5).
+2. Instructor assigns reading about the relationships between language, cognition, and culture.
 During the class session, the instructor directs students to form small groups to discuss the article or book chapter.
 Towards the end of the discussion, the instructor will hand out an in-class activity or exercise which requires student scholars to apply the ideas and information in the reading to a particular example which may involve screening a brief video.
 Students engage in the activity/exercise and work collaboratively to fill out the information and respond to critical thinking prompts.
 At the appropriate time, the instructor calls the groups together to share their findings and reflections on the assignment in a general class discussion.

 Distance Learning